gabriellaas/gabriellaas/README.md

 - 👋 Hi, I’m Gabriella Araújo!
 - 👀 I’m interested in back-end development, especially C# and .NET.
-- 🌱 I’m currently learning a bit of various programming languages.
+- 🌱 I’m currently an intern and am learning a bit of everything.